Chart Color Schemes

 Lilyfield - Rozelle has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 39 projects that could impact the area.
-Key projects include Rozelle Village Mixed-Use Precinct, Rozelle Village, Balmain Shores - Harbourwatch Building G, and The Bays Metro Station Development.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 39 projects likely to impact the area.
+Notable ones include Rozelle Village Mixed-Use Precinct, Rozelle Village, Balmain Shores - Harbourwatch Building G, and The Bays Metro Station Development.
 Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.